Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Numerical Results

-Figures \ref{fig11} and \ref{fig12} present the accuracy comparison of the target ranging and velocity estimation between the proposed MS-QP sequence and its classical counterparts, where each CPI contains $Q=1024$ periodical sequence transmissions, and the duration per sequence transmission is fixed as $1.1077$ $\mu$s.
+Figures \ref{fig11} and \ref{fig12} present the accuracy comparison of the target ranging and velocity estimation between the proposed MS-QP sequence and its classical counterparts.
+In simulations, the target range and relative velocity are randomly distributed in $[0, 3]$ m and $[-20, 20]$ m/s, respectively.
+For different waveforms, each CPI contains $Q=1024$ periodical sequence transmissions, and the duration per sequence transmission is fixed as $1.1077$ $\mu$s.
 An MS-QP sequence of $N=11077$ is considered, which is constituted by $M=10$ identical ZC sequences with the length and root index equal to $1007$ and $503$, on different subbands divided by GIs of $L_G=100$, taking up $10$-GHz bandwidth in total.
-On the other hand, ZC sequences and LFM signals are also considered for THz radar sensing: 1) a narrow-band ZC sequence of $1$ GHz bandwidth, with the length and root index equalling $1007$ and $503$; 2) a wide-band ZC sequence of $10$ GHz bandwidth, with the length and root index equalling $11077$ and $5538$; 3) an LFM waveform of $10$-GHz bandwidth, with pulse length of $1.1077$ $\mu$s.
-It can be observed in Fig. \ref{fig11} that, the MS-QP sequence is capable of significantly reducing the average ranging error by about $20$ dB compared with the narrow-band ZC sequence, both using $1$-GHz A/Ds at the SNRs over $-55$ dB.
-Besides, as is illustrated in Figs. \ref{fig11} and \ref{fig12}, in comparison with the wide-band ZC sequences and LFM signals requiring expensive 10-GHz A/Ds, the proposed MS-QP sequence is capable of achieving the same estimation error of target range and velocity, obtained as $0.004$ m and $0.06$ m/s over $-55$-dB SNRs, with the only need of cost-efficient 1-GHz A/Ds.
-Although the constant-amplitude property is lost compared with its classical counterparts, the proposed MS-QP sequence manages to attain an acceptable level of PAPR as $6.6$ dB with the aid of phase rotation on different subbands, which achieves $7$ dB PAPR reduction than that without phase rotation, calculated as $13.7$ dB.
-Additionally, the sensing performance of the proposed DE-MS-QP waveform with $M'=2$ is also simulated, where QPSK is applied for modulation, and and $Q'=Q/M'=512$ consecutive DE-MS-QP frames are contained in each CPI.
-Although the received SNR of the sensing sequences is degraded by $3$ dB thanks to the embedded data consuming half of the transmit power, the proposed DE-MS-QP waveform is still capable of attaining low estimation errors of target range and velocity, i.e., $0.004$ m and $0.06$ m/s at SNRs over $-52$ dB, which supports about ultra-high-rate data transmission of about $10$ Gb/s simultaneously.
+On the other hand, ZC sequences and LFM signals are also considered for radar sensing: 1) a narrow-band ZC sequence of $1$ GHz bandwidth, with the length and root index equalling $1007$ and $503$; 2) a wide-band ZC sequence of $10$ GHz bandwidth, with the length and root index equalling $11077$ and $5538$; {3) an LFM waveform of $1$-GHz bandwidth, with pulse length of $1.1077$ $\mu$s;} 4) an LFM waveform of $10$-GHz bandwidth, with pulse length of $1.1077$ $\mu$s.
+It can be observed in Fig. \ref{fig11} that, the MS-QP sequence is capable of significantly reducing the average ranging error by about $20$ dB compared with the narrow-band ZC sequence and {LFM signals}, both using $1$-GHz A/Ds at the SNRs over $-55$ dB.
+Besides, as is illustrated in Figs. \ref{fig11} and \ref{fig12}, in comparison with the wide-band ZC sequences and LFM signals requiring {a full-band} 10-GHz A/D, the proposed MS-QP sequence is capable of achieving the same estimation error of target range and velocity, obtained as $0.004$ m and $0.06$ m/s over $-55$-dB SNRs, with {comparable radar processing complexity and the only need of several cost-efficient 1-GHz A/Ds.}.
+Although the constant-amplitude property is lost compared with its classical counterparts, the proposed MS-QP sequence manages to attain an acceptable level of PAPR as $6.6$ dB with the aid of phase rotation on different subbands, achieving $7$ dB PAPR reduction than that without phase rotation, calculated as $13.7$ dB.
+Additionally, the sensing performance of the proposed DE-MS-QP waveform with $M'=2$ is also simulated, which is constructed based on the MS-QP sequence considered above, and utilizes QPSK for modulation.
+Besides, $Q'=Q/M'=512$ consecutive DE-MS-QP frames are contained in each CPI, with CP added at the beginning of each frame, whose length is set as $1$\% of the DE-MS-QP frame.
+Although the received SNR of the sensing sequences is degraded by $3$ dB thanks to the embedded data consuming half of the transmit power, the proposed DE-MS-QP waveform is still capable of attaining low estimation errors of target range and velocity, i.e., $0.004$ m and $0.06$ m/s at SNRs over $-52$ dB.
+Meanwhile, it supports high-rate data transmission of about $10$ Gb/s.